By Danny Huerta

 Research from Washington University in St. Louis, Missouri, has demonstrated that a mother’s love helps her child’s brain grow—as much as twice the rate as that of a neglected child.
 Preschoolers who received love and nurturing from their mums were found to have more growth in the hippocampus, the part of the brain involved in learning, memory and response to stress.
 This early growth can have a significant effect on their development later in childhood.
 “It’s vital that children receive support and nurturing during those early years,” said lead author Dr. Joan Luby.

-The children I have counselled over the years tend to become more self-confident when they feel a genuine and unconditional love from their parents.
+The children I have counselled over the years tend to become more self-confident when they feel genuine and unconditional love from their parents.
 These children learn to enjoy the moments and experiences of life instead of being worried about what their future holds.
-Being hyper-focused on the future can create a paralysing stress.
+Being hyper-focused on the future can create paralysing stress.
 But family environments where love is frequently demonstrated—where family members authentically enjoy doing life together—prepare children to boldly face all the questions the future may bring.

 Strength to face adversity